Call Our Office Today 888.400.9318

 Massachusetts Title Actions

-Need a lawyer to assist you with a title action?
+Need a Lawyer to Assist You with a Title Action?

 If you have already been foreclosed upon, still reside in the premises, and still desire to establish whether the foreclosing entity held legal title to your mortgage when it held the foreclosure auction sale, you may be able to file a try title action.
 These actions are solely heard by the Massachusetts Land Court, and are often complicated.